trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 upstream_status 401 : 200
 ```

+Below is a short description of each of them:

+- `$upstream_addr` - keeps the IP address and port, or the path to the UNIX-domain socket of the upstream server.
+If several servers were contacted during request processing, their addresses are separated by commas, e.g. `192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock`.
+If an internal redirect from one server group to another happens, initiated by `X-Accel-Redirect` or `error_page`, then the server addresses from different groups are separated by colons, e.g. `192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock : 192.168.10.1:80, 192.168.10.2:80`
+- `$upstream_cache_status` - keeps the status of accessing a response cache (0.8.3).
+The status can be either `MISS`, `BYPASS`, `EXPIRED`, `STALE`, `UPDATING`, `REVALIDATED`, or `HIT`
+- `$upstream_connect_time` - time spent on establishing a connection with an upstream server
+- `$upstream_cookie_` - cookie with the specified name sent by the upstream server in the `Set-Cookie` response header field (1.7.1).
+Only the cookies from the response of the last server are saved
+- `$upstream_header_time` - time between establishing a connection and receiving the first byte of the response header from the upstream server
+- `$upstream_http_` - keep server response header fields.
+For example, the `Server` response header field is available through the `$upstream_http_server` variable.
+The rules of converting header field names to variable names are the same as for the variables that start with the `$http_` prefix.
+Only the header fields from the response of the last server are saved
+- `$upstream_response_length` - keeps the length of the response obtained from the upstream server (0.7.27); the length is kept in bytes.
+Lengths of several responses are separated by commas and colons like addresses in the `$upstream_addr` variable
+- `$upstream_response_time` - time between establishing a connection and receiving the last byte of the response body from the upstream server
+- `$upstream_status` - keeps status code of the response obtained from the upstream server.
+Status codes of several responses are separated by commas and colons like addresses in the `$upstream_addr` variable

 Official documentation say:

   > _[...]
 If several servers were contacted during request processing, their addresses are separated by commas. [...]
 If an internal redirect from one server group to another happens, initiated by “X-Accel-Redirect” or error_page, then the server addresses from different groups are separated by colons_